kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 36 Input Output Devices.md

 ### How can we avoid the costs of polling?
 Interrupts
 OS can issue a request and put the process to sleep and context switch to another task.
 When the device is finished, a hardware interrupt occurs causing the CPU to jump into the OS at a predetermined interrupt handler.
 	Handler is a piece of code that will finish the request and wake the process waiting for the I/O
 - ***Interrupts*** are used to allow devices to signal when an event needs immediate attention.
-Interrupts allows for overlaps of computation and I/O
+Interrupts allows for overlaps of computation and I/O. OS will be notified when work is to be done.

 ### Interrupts vs Polling when to use?
 - If a device is fast, use polling.
 The cost of using an interrupts and switching from one process to another is rather expensive.